xvonabur/UNIT3D/book/src/sharing_source_code.md

-# UNIT3D Open Source: How to Share Your Source Code
+# UNIT3D open source: how to share your source code

 _A guide by EkoNesLeg_